bembom/cheryl/README.md

     NoGameFoundError: Counter({0: 99, 2: 1})

-Note that the exception message shows the distribution of the number of times a given number of solution was encountered.
+Note that the exception message shows the distribution of the number of times a given number of solutions was encountered.
 In this case, 99 of the 100 samples had zero solutions after applying the given statements and 1 sample had 2 solutions.
 Since we are looking for a configuration with exactly one solution, `find_games()` failed, but this kind of output is helpful in tweaking the statements to find a feasible configuration.

 ## Usage

-The module is written in __Python 3.4__ but has no dependencies on other packages.
+The `cheryl` module is available on [GitHub](https://github.com/bembom/cheryl).
+It is written in __Python 3.4__ but has no dependencies on other packages.
 The main thing to do to get the module to work in Python 2 would be to work around its lack of `Enum`s, which are used to encode if a player knows, does not know, or maybe knows the solution.